BasinCheck vs Excel for Safety Audits

 Automatic timestamps: Every action logged with date, time, and user.

-Digital sign-offs: Manager approvals with audit trail.
+Digital sign-offs: Manager approvals captured in the record.

-Immutable records: Complete history of every change.
+Immutable records: A complete, tamper-evident history of every change.

 A complete audit trail shows inspectors exactly what happened, when, and who was responsible.